 Over the years, the government has launched several public committees to examine civil service appointments.
-All of them, despite their various operational recommendations, stressed that the main intention of the Appointments Act is to ensure the political independence of the government mechanism by making appointments based on skills and qualities.
-Most of them recommended reducing the number of positions in the addendum to the Appointments Act and establishing a professional and independent Appointments Committee whose job would be to approve "biased" appointments under the law, after examining candidates’ skills and qualities.
+All of them, despite their various operational recommendations, stressed that the main intention of the Appointments Act is to ensure the political independence of the government mechanism by ensuring that appointments are made based on skills and qualities.
+Most of these committees recommended reducing the number of positions in the addendum to the Appointments Act allowing for exceptions to tenders, and establishing a professional and independent Appointments Committee whose job would be to approve biased appointments under the law, after examining candidates’ skills and qualities.
 However, the government chose not to implement the various recommendations of the committees – not even those of the State Comptroller.
-The first committees on public appointments appeared following the change in government in the 1970s, and after the ministers exploited the exemption from mandatory tenders for executive positions in order to appoint their associates.
-Therefore, in 1981 the government instructed its legal advisor to appoint a joint committee of the Justice Ministry and the Commission – the Gabai Committee.
-This committee would examine the government’s authority under Section 23 of the Appointments Act.
-Shortly after, in 1986, the Civil Service Commission launched the Dror Committee to examine the existing provisions for classifying the political and partisan activity of civil servants.
-This committee looked for ways to ensure the administrator’s professionalism and autonomy while letting the minister promote his/her policy.
+The first committees on public appointments appeared following the change in government in the 1970s, after which the ministers exploited the exemption from mandatory tenders for executive positions in order to appoint their own associates to positions.
+In response, in 1981, the government instructed its legal advisor to appoint a joint committee of the Justice Ministry and the Commission.
+This committee, the Gabai Committee, was tasked with examining the government’s authority under Section 23 of the Appointments Act.
+Shortly after, in 1986, the Civil Service Commission appointed the Dror Committee to examine the existing provisions for classifying the political and partisan activity of civil servants.
+This committee looked for ways to ensure the administrator’s professionalism and autonomy while allowing the minister to promote his or her policies.
 The committee stressed the need for a professional and apolitical civil service.
-The same year, the prime minister appointed Mr. Chaim Kuberski to lead a committee for civil service reform – the Kuberski Committee.
-Like its predecessors, even though it did the most comprehensive work on this issue in the country’s history, none of its many recommendations were implemented.
-As if there had not been enough committees and recommendations, in 1994 the government launched another one, the Ben Dror Committee, whose job was to set new standards and procedures for civil service appointments that are exempt from tenders.
+Also in 1986, Prime Minister Shimon Peres appointed Chaim Kuberski to lead a committee for civil service reform: the Kuberski Committee.
+Despite doing the most comprehensive work on this issue in the country’s history, this committee, like its predecessors, had none of its many recommendations implemented.
+As if there had not been enough committees and recommendations, in 1994, the government appointed yet another one, the Ben Dror Committee, whose job was to set new standards and procedures for those civil service appointments exempt from tenders.
 It recommended limiting the number of exemptions and the authority to make such exemptions.
-Further, in 2006 the government decided to launch the Shamgar Committee to form rules of ethics for members of the government.
-Anyone who examines the civil service’s self-criticism might mistakenly be impressed by the large amount and frequency of the appointment committees.
-However, those who check what happened after the committee had published its recommendations will find that they were not adopted.
-I do not know if there has been a deliberate effort not to examine the committees’ recommendations or if coincidentally the Commission examined the recommendations thoroughly but thought they should not be implemented.
+Then, in 2006 the government appointed the Shamgar Committee to formulate rules of ethics for members of the government.
+Anyone who examines the civil service’s self-criticism might mistakenly be impressed by the large number and frequency of the appointment committees.
+However, those who examine what actually happened after the publication of the committees’ recommendations will find that they were not adopted.
+It is not clear whether there has been a deliberate effort not to examine the committees’ recommendations or if, somehow, the Civil Service Commission actually did examine the recommendations thoroughly but determined that they should not be implemented.

-The general tone suggested by the reports of the various committees is to ensure the political independence of the government mechanism by making appointments based on skills and qualities.
+The general approach adopted by the reports of the various committees is that of ensuring the political independence of the government mechanism by making appointments based on skills and qualities.
 The conclusion is that there is a real need to change the current Appointments Act.
-Is the meritocratic model Israel sought to implement in its early days the best one for our situation?
-Should we insist on reform and eliminate any non-meritocratic trend?
-Should we modify the meritocratic model or adopt another one?
-In any case, it is clearly insufficient to say that the meritocratic model is the best just because the founders of Israel thought it to be so.
+Is the meritocratic model Israel sought to implement in its early days the one most suited for the country’s current political, social and security situation?
+Should the country insist on reform and eliminate any non-meritocratic trend?
+Should the meritocratic model be modified, or should a different one be adopted?
+Regardless of the answers to these question, it does not suffice to declare the meritocratic model the best for the country simply because Israel’s early leaders thought it to be so.

-A crossroads in the evaluation of the meritocratic model
+A comparison of the meritocratic models